What is Relationship Fiction?

 Looking for Mass Market Paperback Romance Novels?
 Check out our Paperback Section!

-Our Paperback Section is located in the library’s Mystery Room, adjacent to the New Book Room.
+Our Paperback Section is located in the library’s New Book Room.
 It is here you will find our collection of Mass Market Paperbacks.

 Beach Reads: Perfect Romance & Relationship Fiction for Reading on the Beach